 In training, get your teammates to surround you and try to get the ball from you.
 Or get your friends to do it when you practice at home.

 The more you practice this fearful situation, the more comfortable you’ll become.

-This practicing with purpose will lessen your anxiety.
-And with repetition, you’ll get better in that situation, which will increase your confidence.
+Practicing with purpose will lessen your anxiety.
+And with repetition, you’ll improve in that situation, increasing your confidence.